alexa-whitney/ACS4310-Friendships-Audio-Viz/README.md

 The aim of this project is to create a dynamic and immersive audio visualization that captures the essence of the song "Friendships".
 By utilizing modern technologies such as Web Audio API and D3.js, we transform auditory content into a visually engaging experience.
 This not only amplifies the appreciation of the song but also provides a unique perspective of visualizing sound.

+## Questions Answered by the Visualization

+- **What are the frequency characteristics of the sound?** By visualizing the frequency spectrum, you can get a sense of the tonal characteristics of the sound.
+- **What is the dynamic range of the audio?** Visualizations can help you see the range between the quietest and loudest parts of a sound, which is important in audio mixing and mastering.
+- **Are there any specific patterns in the audio?** Certain types of sounds or music might have specific, recognizable patterns that can be visually identified.

 ## Setup and Installation

 ### Prerequisites